peterkhe1999/CheatSheet/OSCP/README.md

 By default, Proxychains is configured with very **high time-out values**.
 Lowering the **tcp_read_time_out** and **tcp_connect_time_out** values in the Proxychains configuration file will force Proxychains to time-out on non-responsive connections more quickly. => speed up port-scanning times.

+ICMP host discovery will not work through the proxychains tunnel

 SSH **dynamic port forward** as part of our SSH connection from CONFLUENCE to 10.4.50.215
 - listen on all interfaces on port 9999 on CONFLUENCE (0.0.0.0:9999)
 - update `/etc/proxychains4.conf`: `socks5 <CONFLUENCE's IP> 9999`